mel-miller/a11y-navbar/README.md

 <script src="demo.js"></script>
 ```

 It can be seen above that the a11yMenubar.js script uses the non-jQuery version of [hoverintent](https://www.npmjs.com/package/hoverintent).
 If this is not present in the environment before a11yMenubar.js it will default to using basic mouse events.
+(For convenience, I've set package.json to move a copy of hoverintent.min.js from node_module/hoverintent/dist during `npm run build`.)

 If you look at demo.js you can see the basic usage of the menubar.
 Though, essentially all you really need is something like the following: